elgiano/NasalDemons/README.md

 Clone the project:

     git clone https://elgiano/nasaldemons
-    cd nasaldemons
+    cd NasalDemons
     mkdir build
     cd build

-Then, use CMake to configure and build it:
+Then, use CMake to configure it:

     cmake .. -DCMAKE_BUILD_TYPE=Release

+You may want to manually specify the install location in the first step to point it at your SuperCollider extensions directory: add the option `-DCMAKE_INSTALL_PREFIX=/path/to/extensions`.
+(you can get your extensions path by running `Platform.userExtensionDir` in SuperCollider)

+Build it and install it:
     cmake --build . --config Release
     cmake --build . --config Release --target install

-You may want to manually specify the install location in the first step to point it at your SuperCollider extensions directory: add the option `-DCMAKE_INSTALL_PREFIX=/path/to/extensions`.

 It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
 If it's not: add the option `-DSC_PATH=/path/to/sc/source`.